Introduction to the EHRI Country Reports on Holocaust History and Archives

 Robinson, Jacob & Yehuda Bauer (eds), Guide to unpublished material of the Holocaust period (Jerusalem: Hebrew University, Institute of Contemporary Jewry, Yad Vashem, 1970).

 Finally, it also has to be noted that some archives hold Holocaust-related material on practically all the countries covered by EHRI; they are not systematically referenced in each section on archival holdings outside of the respective country.
-A non-exhaustive list includes: the German Bundesarchiv / Federal Archives, the Politisches Archiv des Auswärtigen Amtes / Political Archive of the Federal Foreign Office (which holds the diplomatic files of the German Reich), the International Tracing Service / ITS, Yad Vashem, USHMM, the Joint Distribution Committee Archives, the Central Archive for the History of the Jewish People, which holds records from the Claims Conference, and the Central Zionist Archives.
+A non-exhaustive list includes: the German Bundesarchiv / Federal Archives, the Politisches Archiv des Auswärtigen Amtes / Political Archive of the Federal Foreign Office (which holds the diplomatic files of the German Reich); the Arolsen Archives: International Center on Nazi Persecution, Yad Vashem, USHMM, the Joint Distribution Committee Archives, and the Central Archive for the History of the Jewish People, which holds records from the Claims Conference, and the Central Zionist Archives.

 Authors and bibliographic reference:

-The reports can be referenced as follows: Giles Bennett, Dieter Pohl, Pascal Trees & Veerle Vanden Daelen (eds.), Country Reports on Holocaust History and Archives, and the Data Identification and Integration Work of the European Holocaust Research Infrastructure (EHRI), [LINK to website and/or portal] (date of consultation).
+The reports can be referenced as follows: Giles Bennett, Matthew Haultain-Gall, Dieter Pohl, Pascal Trees, Anna Ullrich & Veerle Vanden Daelen (eds.), Country Reports on Holocaust History and Archives, and the Data Identification and Integration Work of the European Holocaust Research Infrastructure (EHRI), [LINK to website and/or portal] (date of consultation).